Skip to main content

 Over-reliance on polish

 If every message sounds the same because AI polished it, you lose the human voice that makes internal communications authentic.
-AI Polish should be optional, not mandatory — and employees should be able to choose how much assistance they want.
+AI Polish should be optional, not mandatory, and employees should be able to choose how much assistance they want.

 Moderation bias

-AI moderation models can exhibit bias — flagging certain dialects, cultural references, or communication styles more frequently than others.
+AI moderation models can exhibit bias: flagging certain dialects, cultural references, or communication styles more frequently than others.
 Regular auditing of moderation decisions is essential.

 Where does this go next?

-The next frontier for AI in internal communications is not more features — it is better integration.
+The next frontier for AI in internal communications is not more features.
+It is better integration.
 AI that understands context across your entire communication stack:

 • Surfacing relevant past discussions when a new topic comes up